Daxanius/NoPryingEyes/README.md

 ## Features
 All of these features are configurable and enabled by default.

-- Disable chat reporting using 3 different modes
+- Disable chat reporting using 4 different modes
 - Disable telemetry data collection
 - (Clientside) bypass global bans
 - Disable profanity filter
 - Fake ban (yes, pretend to be banned)
+- On-demand signing
 - More features planned

 ## How it works